revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Explanation </b> </summary>

-ArrayList provides listIterator for traversing in forward and backward direction, so program will compile and run infinitely.
+ArrayList provides a listIterator for traversing in forward and backward directions, so the  program will compile and run infinitely.

 </details>